The new way to request an appointment or to send an admin query to the team.

 - Select ‘yes’ if your details appear on the screen correctly.

-- Morning and evening surgery.
-Face to face and telephone appointments.
-(Late appointments are available on Monday until 8.30pm).
-There is a limit to how many patients we can see in a day so you may need to wait for an appointment, but you can book up to 4 weeks in advance.
+- Face to face and telephone appointments.
+There is a limit to how many patients we can see in a day so you may need to wait for an appointment.

 - Urgent Problems Clinic each afternoon for serious conditions that cannot wait until the next day.
 You will need to tell the receptionist what the nature of the problem is so the doctor can prioritise the return telephone calls.